kimchi-project/kimchi/docs/API.md

                      Independent Computing Environments
             * null: Graphics is disabled or type not supported
         * listen: The network which the vnc/spice server listens on.
+    * cpu_info *(optional)*: CPU-specific information.
+        * topology: Specify sockets, threads, and cores to run the virtual CPU threads on.
+            All three are required in order to specify cpu topology.
+            * sockets - The number of sockets to use.
+            * cores   - The number of cores per socket.
+            * threads - The number of threads per core.
+            If specifying both cpus and CPU topology, make sure cpus is equal to the product of sockets, cores, and threads.

 ### Sub-Collection: Virtual Machine Network Interfaces